oceanprotocol/docs/content/concepts/networks.md

 description: All the public networks the Ocean Protocol contracts are deployed to, and additional core components deployed to them.
 ---

 Ocean Protocol contracts are deployed on multiple public networks.
-You can always find the most up-to-date deployment addresses for all individual contracts in the [address.json](https://github.com/oceanprotocol/contracts/blob/master/artifacts/address.json) artifact.
+You can always find the most up-to-date deployment addresses for all individual contracts in the [address.json](https://github.com/oceanprotocol/contracts/blob/v4main/addresses/address.json).

 In each network, you’ll need ETH to pay for gas, and OCEAN for certain Ocean actions.
 Because the Ethereum mainnet is a network for production settings, ETH and OCEAN tokens have real value on there.
 The ETH and OCEAN tokens in each test network don’t have real value and are used for testing-purposes only.
 They can be obtained with _faucets_ to dole out ETH and OCEAN.